ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 });
 ```

-It can be observed that each value of `AssetClass` is responsible for call the appropriate method of `AssetClassVisitor`.
-Values of `AssetClass` can now be ignored as the semantic is brought by the visitor. `AssetClass.AGRICULTURAL` could be renamed `AssetClass.AGRI` without rework needed where the business logic occurs.
+It can be observed that each value of `AssetClass` is responsible for calling the appropriate method of `AssetClassVisitor`.
+Values of `AssetClass` can now be ignored as the semantic is brought by the visitor. `AssetClass.AGRICULTURAL` could be renamed `AssetClass.AGRI` without changes where the business logic occurs.
 Furthermore, handling default behavior is not required anymore.
 Possibilities are now scoped to the one provided by the interface.

 # Add a new asset class